 I’ve just returned from four weeks travelling around the United Kingdom.
-The first 11 of those days were in Iona – a tiny isle off the coast of Western Scotland, where I was helping facilitate a group of travelers for an SDI Journey – one of many spiritual travel experiences that we offer for people who want more than the typical tourist trip.
+The first 11 of those days were a pilgrimage to Iona – a tiny isle off the coast of Western Scotland, where I was helping facilitate a group of travelers for an SDI Journey – one of many spiritual travel experiences that we offer for people who want more than the typical tourist trip.

 Iona is a special place.
 In 563, St. Columba arrived from Ireland to establish a monastery.
 From here, a form of Celtic Christianity rooted in love of the natural world blossomed and flourished and is still practiced to this day by many.
 The Book of Kells was begun and worked on here, before moving to Ireland when Viking raids became too much to tolerate.